rschristopher/rschristopher.github.io/src/criticisms/index.md

 And interestingly, for Bitcoin to succeed it needs to be unstoppable.
-The powers against are great.
+The powers against it are great.
 So the question

 > *"is Bitcoin true?"*